DFE-Digital/teacher-cpd-design-history/app/posts/manage-cpd-delivery/2021-06-30-notifying-lead-provider-of-mistake.md

 ---
-title: Lead provider journey confirming schools
+title: Notifying a Lead Provider that a school has reported a mistake (ECF only)
-description: How this journey looked in May 2021
+description: How a Lead Provider is notified of the mistake and how this is reflected in the user interface of the digital service
-date: 2021-05-20
+date: 2021-06-30
 ---
 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({